oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 The `locations` array **SHALL NOT** contain more than one element unless the condition indicated by the result, if any, can only be corrected by making a change at every location specified in the array.

-> EXAMPLE 2: In C#, which supports “partial” classes, portions of the declaration of a single class can occur at multiple locations in the source code.
+> EXAMPLE 2: In C#, which supports "partial" classes, portions of the declaration of a single class can occur at multiple locations in the source code.
 If an analysis tool reports that the name of such a class does not conform to a specified convention, then the resulting log file might contain a single result object, which would contain a `locations` array each of whose elements specifies a location in the source code where the class name occurs.

 The `locations` array **SHALL NOT** be used to specify distinct occurrences of the same result which can be corrected independently.